Monday, 20 February 2023

 A happy group posing before a Tatra T87.

 Luggage space was not well catered for in many cars of the 1930s, but luggage and fuel cans could always be strapped to running boards outside the vehicle.
 This wasn't really possible in the streamlined Tatras.
 Luggage was stored in the space behind the rear seats ahead of the engine firewall.
 This made it frustrating and time consuming to load and unload.
-This Tatra T87 is being refueled from spare jerry-cans beneath a bridge, which suggests its late in the war when travelling by road in daylight was extremely dangerous.
+This Tatra T87 is being refueled from spare jerry-cans beneath a bridge, which suggests its late in the war when traveling by road in daylight was extremely dangerous.

 A Tatra staff car among a collection of vehicles in a front-line unit late in the war (approx 1944)